Home

 By Patricia

 Welcome to our special lesson plan in honor of Asian Pacific American Heritage Month!
-Join us as we delve into the vibrant world of Asian culture through an exciting art projects.
-"Bundle Asian Pacific American Heritage Month" is a student-tested Bundle for art projects that teach about Asian art.
+Join us as we delve into the vibrant world of Asian culture through an exciting art project.
+This student-tested lesson plan is designed to explore the rich traditions of Asian art, with a focus on the unique techniques and styles of Thangka scroll paintings.

 Click on the links below to Connect with me on social media: